English football sponsorship: Sponsorship deals

 The last major English competition to negotiate a sponsorship deal was in fact its oldest, the FA Cup.
 The competition was sponsored by Littlewoods for four seasons, starting in 1994 in a deal with £14 million.
 In 1998, Axa Insurance started their sponsorship of the competition for four seasons.
 It was always carefully named, being the "AXA-sponsored FA Cup", or the "FA Cup sponsored by AXA", and never the "AXA Cup".
 From 2002–03 through 2005–06, the FA Cup did not have a dedicated sponsor, but instead shared the team of sponsors of The Football Association.
 From 2006 to 2011, the FA Cup was known as "The FA Cup sponsored by E.ON" due to a deal with energy company E.ON.
 From the 2011–12 season to the 2013–14 season, the FA Cup was sponsored by Budweiser Beer and known as the FA Cup with Budweiser.
 Emirates has been the sponsor since 2015, initially renaming the competition as 'The Emirates FA Cup', unlike previous editions.
 The Emirates sponsorship deal, originally scheduled to terminate in 2018, was later extended three times until 2021, 2024, 2028.

+In July 2026, the Gambling Commission announced plans to crack down on unlicensed casinos promoting themselves via sports sponsorships, including deals with professional football clubs.